chris-nelson-mn/cashino-blackjack/README.md

 ...which will give you a web server running locally.
 You can see the very rudimentary list of tables.
 Each table shows the current player(s), their hands, and the dealer's up card.
+You can hit and split hands, but you won't yet bust and there is no scoring or evaluation of win / loss / push.
+Also no betting, for the time being.

 ## 'Playing' on the command line